itsdk109/go_restfull_api/README.md

  + PUT /updatebooksbyid/{id}: Update a book by ID.

 ## Usage :
--> use Postman to interact with the Book REST API
+&rarr; use Postman to interact with the Book REST API
 ### => Creating a Book
 Send a POST request to http://localhost:2222/createbooks with the following JSON payload: